 Bearings reduce friction by reducing the total contact area.
 Instead of the entire surface area of the inner and outer ring rubbing against each other (producing a lot of friction), bearings reduce the contact area to only the tips of the rolling elements.

-In addition to saving fuel, fiction reduction also improves the service life of the moving parts since friction causes premature wear on moving parts.
+In addition to saving fuel, friction reduction also improves the service life of the moving parts since friction causes premature wear on moving parts.
 Reducing friction leads to an increased service life of these parts.

 What happens when bearings fail?